antvis/G6/packages/site/docs/manual/core-concept/element.en.md

   node: {
     type: 'custom-node',
     style: {
-      // 节点样式
+      // Node Style
     }
   }
 }
 ```

-### Custom Nodes
+### Custom Node

-If the built-in node elements do not meet your requirements, you can customize node elements,For more details, please refer to[Custom Nodes](/manual/custom-extension/element#自定义节点)。
+If the built-in node elements do not meet your requirements, you can customize node elements,For more details, please refer to [Custom Node](/en/manual/custom-extension/element#custom-node)。

-## Edges
+## Edge

 You can create edges between any two nodes or combinations, and you may also create multiple edges between two nodes/combinations to represent different relationships.